qwqqaqqwq00/EmoLM/README.md

 #### Email verification

+Random verify code, SMTP protocol of 163 mail service.

 #### Register form / User password with MD5 encryption and add salt

 To prevent rainbow table attack...

 #### Login form

-use COUNT(*) to avoid SQL injection
+Use COUNT(*) to avoid SQL injection.

-use typing check to avoid SQL injection
+Use typing check to avoid SQL injection.

 ### FileController interact with FileService

 #### File cleanup service

+Clean up files in midnight.

+#### TODOs: Link unique id to file for next time utilze

 ### JWT token

+Should introduce JWT here.

 #### JWT encode information: uid

+Structure of JWT token, sub: username, uid: user.id, exp: expire time

 #### token placement: header authentication

+RequestHeaders.AUTHORIZATION

 ### ChatMessageController

 #### History retrieval by uid

+It returns error on uid not found.

-#### Chat Messages retrieval by uid, hid, sorted by inner id
+#### Chat Messages retrieval by uid, hid, sorted by inner id(ordered by append time)

+Maybe we should add modify service that can update the message.

 #### Chat Messages send with files attachment

+Files are not yet utilized.

 # Demo